 One last thing: bean sprouts are a common topping for Pho but notoriously they are also carriers of salmonella, listeria and E. Coli.
 Most restaurants handle their ingredients according to health and safety guidelines, but if you are concerned here's a trick I learned from locals in Vancouver: ask the server to have your sprouts microwaved for 15 seconds.
 They will still retain a little crunch but put any concerns to rest.

-Become a paying subscriber of Ottawa Lookout to get access to this post and other subscriber-only content.
+Become a paying subscriber of Lookout Insider Membership to get access to this post and other subscriber-only content.

 Already a paying subscriber?
 Sign In